broxus/octusbridge-relay/README.md

   _ => unsupported
   ```

-  > When converting ABI from EVM format to Everscale, there is a mechanism for controlling this process.
+  > When converting ABI from EVM format to TVM, there is a mechanism for controlling this process.
   > You can add a `bytes1` _(\*\*)_ element which sets context flags to its value.
   >
   > Currently, there are only four flags: